Olical/oli.me.uk/_posts/2012-02-22-color-in-javascript.md

 console.log(name2array('Red'));
 {% endhighlight %}

 Whew!
 That's a lot of code!
 I have had to leave out a lot of the color names simply because of how many there are.
 You can find the full code in [the fiddle I created](http://jsfiddle.net/Wolfy87/XDnEL/).
 These functions will convert hexadecimal, RGB and color names to an array containing their RGB values.
 I have not added functions to convert the other way in here because they will come with the Color class I am going to write.
 Well, just in case you really need to convert something now, here is how to convert back to an RGB value.
+Pretty simple but useful too.

+{% highlight javascript %}
+/**
+ * Converts an RGB array to an RGB string
+ *
+ * @param {Array} color An array containing the red, green and blue values of a color
+ * @return {String} The RGB string of the color array */ function array2rgb(color) {
+	// Combine and return the values
+	return 'rgb(' + color.join() + ')';
+}
+{% endhighlight %}

+So there you have it.
+Three functions to convert colors into a JavaScript friendly format and one to go back the other way.
+You will find these and more as I rewrite [my Color class](https://github.com/Wolfy87/Color).
+I also plan to add hue, saturation and lightness control to my class.
+Now that is going to be fun.
+I hope these functions will help some people out.
+If they do, let me know!